 Peggy is currently writing the Knit & Nibble mystery series for Kensington Books.
 Set in the charming (fictional) town of Arborville, New Jersey, the series features amateur sleuth Pamela Paterson, founder and mainstay of the town’s knitting club.
-The first book in the series, Murder, She Knit, appeared in March; Died in the Wool appeared in August; and Knit One, Die Two is due out in May of 2019.
-Three more Knit & Nibble mysteries are in the works.
+The first three books in the series, Murder, She Knit, Died in the Wool, and Knit One, Die Two, are now out.
+Silent Knit, Deadly Knit is due in November 2019 and A Fatal Yarn in April 2020.
+The Knit of the Living Dead is in progress.
 Peggy herself is an avid crafter, dating from her childhood as a member of the 4-H Club in rural Southern California.

 A longtime member of Mystery Writers of America and Sisters in Crime, Peggy served on the board of MWA New York as head of the Mentor Committee.
 She was president of Sisters in Crime NY/TriState from 2013 to 2015 and in previous years was secretary, treasurer, and vice-president.

 Peggy regularly attends mystery-writing conferences and participates in conference panels.
 She also gives talks on mystery fiction at libraries and other venues in New York, Connecticut, and New Jersey.